meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 ```

-This is a valid contract but it won't do anything.
+This is a valid contract, but it won't do anything.
-For this guide we will be writing a contract similar to our PoC but smaller.

-Now a short explanation about the code that we have here.
+Now a short explanation about the code above.

 `address private owner;` is a private variable because only this contract needs to know who the owner is.